electric-eloquence/fepper/README.md

 However, Editors are encouraged to version-control their edits with Git if collaborating with others.

-In order to get Editors set up with Git, it is recommended that
-<a href="https://github.com/cli/cli#readme" target="_blank">GitHub CLI</a> be
+In order to get Editors set up with Git, first make sure Git is installed.
+Then, install <a href="https://github.com/cli/cli#readme" target="_blank">GitHub CLI
-installed on their machines (macOS and Windows).
-A CLI requires a Terminal app, but Editors will generally only need this for setup and background operations.
+</a> (macOS and Windows only).
+A CLI requires a Terminal app, but Editors will
+generally only need this for setup and background operations.
 In fact, much of the setup can be automated within clickable scripts.

 To proceed, an account must be registered at GitHub&#46;com, and GitHub CLI installed as per the instructions in the link.
 Then, run the following in the
 Terminal:

-##### In macOS and Windows:
+##### macOS and Windows:

 ```
 git config --global user.email name@email.address